Hullow/Minishell/Documentation/Shell-functioning.md

 	- there are any variable assignments
 	- the variable assignments have possible expansions (parameter expansion or quote removal)

-=> perform the expansions before assigning the value
+=> perform the expansions before assigning the value:<br>

-> Variable assignments shall be performed as follows:
->
+	- parameter expansion
+	- quote removal

+Other rules for variable assignments and redirections:<br>

+1. Command name results ?<br>
+IF
-> If no command name results, variable assignments shall affect the current execution environment.
+	- no command name results

-(..)
+=> variable assignments affect the current execution environment => assignment statements are performed before redirections => redirections are performed, but do not affect the current shell environment => A redirection error causes the command to exit with a non-zero status

+ELSE<br>
+- the variables are added to the environment of the executed command and do not affect the current shell environment (..)

+2. Command name left after expansion ?<br>
+IF
+	- there is a command name left after expansion

+=> execution proceeds as described below

+ELSE

+=> the command exits

 #### 4.1.2.
 Pipelines